corona-warn-app/cwa-documentation/README.md

 ## Who We Are

-The German government has asked SAP and Deutsche Telekom to develop the Corona-Warn-App for Germany as open source software.
+The German government has comissioned SAP and Deutsche Telekom to develop the Corona-Warn-App for Germany as open source software.
 Deutsche Telekom is providing the network and mobile technology and will operate and run the backend for the app in a safe, scalable and stable manner.
 SAP is responsible for the app development, its framework and the underlying platform.
 Therefore, development teams of SAP and Deutsche Telekom are contributing to this project.
 At the same time our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.

 ## Credits